If you’re too busy in the day to run, do it at night

 What a lot of people don’t know is that muscles are at their best when it’s late afternoon and evening.
 This is the time when muscles are most supple and your temperature is at its peak, so you might notice that you can go harder and longer at night.
 A study by the Journal of Strength and Conditioning Research shows that you can gain more muscle when you train in the evening than in the morning or afternoon.

 Tips if you want to run at night

 When you’re out running, make sure you’re running on the side that’s facing traffic.
 This is so you can see any oncoming vehicles and they can see you.

 You want as much visibility as you can at night, so wear your brightest outfit.
 It’s not that hard to find reflective shoes and clothes.
 When carrying reflectors or lights, place them on your joints so vehicles can differentiate you from an object and give them an idea on what direction you’re headed.

 The buddy system can ward off potential threats when you’re out running.
-If you can’t have someone with you for some reason, the least you can do is to let someone know about your whereabouts in case something happens.
+If you can’t have someone with you for some reason, let someone know about your whereabouts in case something happens.

 With less lights to rely on, you have to be in a heightened state.
 You can still listen to music, but make sure the volume isn’t too loud so you can still hear cars or the surroundings.

 There are a lot of suspicious people who hang around after dark, so don’t go exploring or testing out new paths.
 It’s easy to get lost if you can’t clearly see your surroundings after all.